CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/APP.1.1 Office Products.txt

 #### APP.1.1.A9 Removal of residual information before forwarding documents [User]

-Before passing on any documents to third parties, you should remove any unwanted and confidential residual information from Office documents.
+Before passing on documents to third parties, all unnecessary and confidential residual information from Office documents SHOULD be removed.
 In addition, the metadata SHOULD be cleaned up.
 All users SHOULD be sensitized and trained in the risks of residual information as well as the possibilities of elimination in the office products used.
 The transmission of documents SHOULD be done in a non-modifiable format if processing by the recipient is not required.

 #### APP.1.1.A10 End User Software Development [User]